-Reasoning network traffic and packets
+Analyzing network packets

-LitenAI supports uploading packet files in the pcap format, storing all packets in its Smart Lake.
-For demonstration purposes, a table named ‘pcap’ has been created in the LogReason Smart Lake.
-It can ingest a large volume of packets and is useful for data analysis.
-Scroll down for more information on LitenAI Smart Lake.
+LitenAI supports uploading packet files in PCAP format, storing all packets in its Smart Lake.
+For demonstration, a table named pcap has been created in the LogReason Smart Lake.
+It can ingest large volumes of packet data for analysis.
+While PCAP files are currently used, any network-related log files can be uploaded and analyzed using LitenAI.

 LitenAI supports high-level reasoning and detailed packet analysis.
 Below are some examples, but it can be applied to many other use cases.
 Contact us to test it with your data—either on our cloud platform or locally via a Docker installation.